KSPModdingLibs/KSPCommunityFixes/README.md

 #### Stock configs tweaks
 - **[ManufacturerFixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/62)**<br/>Fix a bunch of stock parts not having manufacturers, add icons for the stock "Stratus Corporation" and "LightYear Tire Company" and two new agents, "FreeFall Parachutes" and "Clamp-O-Tron".
+- **[LandingGearLights](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/122)**<br/>Fix the lights on the "LY-10" and "LY-35" landing gears not automatically turning on/off when extending/retracting the landing gear.

 ### License